stephengold/sport-jolt/README.md

 The source code and pre-built libraries are compatible with JDK 11.

-Rotation signs, polygon windings, and 3-D coordinate axes are right-handed/counter-clockwise unless otherwise noted.
+3-D rotations, polygon windings, and coordinate axes are right-handed/counter-clockwise unless otherwise noted.

 Angles are quantified in *radians* unless otherwise noted.